 Schools should continue to follow guidance outlined in the COVID-19 Public Health Guidance for K-12 Schools in California, 2021-22 School Year updated July 1 and found in the Safe Schools For All hub.

 The San Diego County public health order is updated regularly to reflect guidance from the state on schools, and provides county-level guidelines to help prevent the spread of COVID-19.

-As schools begin the year, districts are resuming their student meal programs.
+As schools provide instruction, districts are continuing their student meal programs.
 Please reach out to your district or school to find out how to access food service.
+Visit SDCOE's Food Service Sites page to access each school district’s food service page/information.
+Available charter school information is included as well.
 Feeding San Diego is another resource for families facing hunger.
 Families can receive food at Feeding San Diego distributions throughout the region.
 Please visit their webpage for information.

 Anyone can have mild to severe symptoms.
 Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

 Watch for symptoms: People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 This list does not include all possible symptoms.
 CDC continues to update this list as we learn more about COVID-19.